Visa Information for Incoming International Students

 - You will be required to present your visa, I-20, and proof of finances to immigration officials at the port of entry upon arrival in the United States.

-- New international students are required by federal regulations to check in with International Student Services at Brigham Young University (1351 WSC) before the end of the first week of classes.
+- New international students are required by federal regulations to check in with International Student and Scholar Services at Brigham Young University (1351 WSC) before the end of the first week of classes.

 Students Already In the United States